World's Largest Shipping Company Heads Into Arctic As Global Warming Opens The Way

 Over the past decade, as the earth has warmed, global shipping companies have increasingly eyed the Arctic as a way to cut precious — and expensive — travel time.
 Some shipping companies, including Maersk's main rival, China-based Cosco, are already plying Arctic waters carrying heavy equipment, such as wind turbines.

 However, conditions have been seen as too harsh and unpredictable for massive shipping containers.
 Now Maersk is going to give it a try with what it says is a one-off voyage.
-It is sending the Venta Maersk — a new ship with a reinforced hull and a capacity of 3,600 containers — into the Arctic.
+It is sending the Venta Maersk — a new ship with a reinforced hull and a capacity of 3,600 containers — into the polar sea.

 Malte Humpert, the founder and senior fellow of the Arctic Institute, a Washington, D.C.-based think tank, says Maersk's decision signals the next step in the development of Arctic shipping.